microsoft/PowerToys/README.md

 We'll ship the 0.24 experiential build shortly which will include all improvements from 0.23 and additional fixes.

+#### Video / GIF capture functional spec for public review

+Deondre Davis created our [functional spec for creating a light weight, video / GIF recording tool](https://github.com/microsoft/PowerToys/pull/6900).
+We encourage everyone to review it and please leave comments in the pull request so we can adjust as needed.
+We'll be closing it for feedback on October 12th, 2020.

+This is for work [post-stabilization of current roadmap work](https://github.com/microsoft/PowerToys/wiki/Roadmap#post-stabilization) and is only the spec for what we are thinking about support.
+Just want to set expectations here.

 ### What is being planned for 0.25

 For [0.25](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F13), we are proactively working on: